elvindesouza/elvindesouza.github.io/src/about/about.md

 - Increased traffic by monitoring SEO and optimizing pages for load time, mobile viewing, and accessibility
 - Worked on various frontend and backend projects, including Linux server troubleshooting and administration

-# Community and Leadership

-## President of the Revolution Software Development Club

-_June 2021-Now_

-- Spread knowledge of industry-standard technology by organizing hackathons, workshops, projects and webinars
-- Conducted research on bleeding edge tooling, and worked on projects involving the same
-- Increased community outreach as a Content Strategist by writing in-depth technical pieces

-## Tech Assistant at the Genesis ML/AI Club

-_June 2021-Now_

-- Built a model with scikit-learn to predict heart failure with high accuracy rate using binary logistic regression
-- Authored write-ups on applied ML (ranking, recommendation, classification, regression, clustering, anomaly detection)

 # Certifications

 ## CompTIA Security+ Certification